1.2.1 Canonical and Civil Organization

 This Administrative Handbook covers many of those activities; describes the interaction between and among the parishes, schools, and archdiocese; contains important operating information; and reflects the core administrative policies, procedures, and guidelines that are expected to be applied throughout the archdiocese.
 The archdiocese provides the administrative guidance and oversight through the departments and services centered at the ACC.
 The parishes of the archdiocese fund a significant portion of the costs of operating the ACC through an annual assessment (under "Banking Relationship," see Archdiocesan Assessment and Special Collections), which is set by the archbishop in consultation with the senior consultative bodies of the archdiocese as a percentage of parish ordinary revenues.

-The Roman Catholic Archdiocese of Los Angeles Canonical Structure ADLA Organization Chart illustrates the organizational structure of the Archdiocese of Los Angeles.
-It explains the division of the central administrative functions and how they relate to parishes.
+The Roman Catholic Archdiocese of Los Angeles The Administrative Office of the Archdiocese of Los Angeles illustrates the organizational structure of the central offices of the Archdiocese of Los Angeles.
+It explains the division of the central administrative functions.

 Role of the Archbishop

-In accordance with the Scriptures, Roman Catholic tradition, and canon law, the archbishop is the chief shepherd of the Church in Los Angeles (see Canons 376 and 381) and is expected to oversee the archdiocese with legislative, judicial, and executive power in accord with the norm of canon law (Canon 391 §1).
-He oversees the sacramental life of the Church and the faithful in the archdiocese, including the administration of the
+In accordance with the Scriptures, Roman Catholic tradition, and canon law, the archbishop, as the diocesan bishop, is the chief shepherd of the Church in Los Angeles (see Canons 376 and 381).
+He exercises legislative, judicial, and executive powers of governance in the archdiocese in accord with the norm of canon law (Canon 391 §1).
+He participates in the functions of Christ as priest, prophet and king.
+As high priest, he oversees the whole of the sacramental life of the Church in the archdiocese.

 In the archdiocese, the vicar for clergy coordinates matters related to deacons and priests.
-The vicar for women religious coordinates matters related to women religious and their communities.
-A designated vice chancellor coordinates matters related to religious brothers and their institutes.
+The vicar for religious coordinates matters related to women religious and their communities and religious brothers and their institutes.

-Under canon law, in an effort to assure stability in every diocese, the chief finance officer, who may be either a lay person or cleric, is appointed by the archbishop after specified consultations for a five-year renewable term and remains in office even when there is a change or vacancy in the office of archbishop (Canon 494).
+To assure stability in every diocese, church law requires a finance officer.
+This official may be either a lay person or cleric.
+The archbishop, after requisite consultations, appoints the officer for a five-year renewable term.
+The finance officer (known in the archdiocese as the chief financial officer) remains in office even when there is a change or vacancy in the office of archbishop (Canon 494).

-In addition to his role in the archdiocese, the archbishop of Los Angeles is designated as the metropolitan for the Dioceses of
+In addition to his role as diocesan bishop in the archdiocese, the archbishop of Los Angeles is designated as the metropolitan for the ecclesiastical province which includes the Dioceses of

 1.2.1.2 Civil Overview